Howard Lotsof

-Lotsof was a member of the Board of Directors of the National Alliance of Methadone Advocates and President of the Dora Weiner Foundation.
+Lotsof returned to the U.S. He was a member of the Board of Directors of the National Alliance of Methadone Advocates and President of the Dora Weiner Foundation.
 In March 2009, Lotsof was honored for his discovery of ibogaine's antiaddictive effects during the Sayulita, Mexico ibogaine Provider and Facilitator conference.
 Some fifty experts from around the world joined to present on ibogaine and associated subjects.

 He died on January 31, 2010, aged 66, from liver cancer.

 Personal life

 Lotsof was born in The Bronx, New York to Abnor and Lillian Lotsof.
 In 1964, he married Norma Alexander.